gabrieleara/PARTSim/src/PlotSched/README.md

 Examples of `.pst` files can be found in `examples/` folder.

-To enlarge the trace, hold the right button and slide your mouse.
+To enlarge the trace, hold the right button of your mouse and slide it.

 #### Rules